dominodatalab/domino-data/docs/source/usecases/simple_query.rst

 Setup
 -----

-**Note:** Ensure that the SDK is available in your workspace environment, see :ref:`install` for setup information.
+**Note:** Ensure that the API is available in your workspace environment, see :ref:`install` for setup information.

 Authentication
 --------------